Since HITECH regulations were passed in the early 2010s, HIPAA and HITECH violations have risen.

 Integrity controls go a step further than access control.
 Where access defends medical files from prying eyes, integrity ensures that authorized personnel only alter the data.

 This is the follow-through on controlling access and integrity.
-An audit of your filing systems will check your technology and procedures to ensure the system is structured correctly and provide proper control over who is seeing and changing data.
+An audit of your filing systems will check your technology and procedures to ensure the system is structured correctly and provide proper control over who is seeing and changing data to ensure HIPAA Compliance.

 Medical data has to be transmitted regularly.
-Whether through fax, phone, email, or other, health information cannot be compromised in transmission.
+Whether through fax, phone, email, or other, health information cannot be compromised in transmission to ensure HIPAA Compliance.

 Authentication is the sum of digital protocols that ensure the other four pillars are maintained.
 It simply verifies the identity of anyone trying to access health information and determines whether they should be granted that access or not.